CAGameProg/materials/unix-tools/assignment.md

 can cast to convert between the two.

 Don't overthink this program.
 It can be done using Go's ioutil package in about 25 lines of code or less.
-You don't need to run the program line by line, you can just read the entire contents and print that.
+You don't need to print the file line by line, you can just read the entire contents and print that.

 # 2. gofind.go